-Manufacturer: Five Ten
+Five Ten Freerider Contact Review

 Our Analysis and Test Results

-While the Freerider Contact edged out the Shimano AM7 overall, the AM7 also scored high marks for comfort right out of the box.
-It had a similar feel, although with a lower volume forefoot that may appeal to some.
 A basic insole provided enough comfort, but the Freerider Contact might benefit by the addition of your favorite insoles, especially for riders with higher arches.
 The mesh upper provides plenty of ventilation even while riding long climbs on warm sunny days.